brbisheng/Econ-Stat-Methods/Readme.md

-(This site is still under construction.
-When I was implementing the methods, I often encounger efficiency issue, especially for non-parametric methods.
-Thus, I am currently having courses on algorithms.
-I will come back, I am very thankful for people who contacted me and gave me suggestions.)
+(When I was implementing the methods, I often encountered efficiency issues, especially for non-parametric methods.
+Thus, I think I am currently having courses on algorithms.
+I will come back and continue the update, I am very thankful for people who contacted me and gave me suggestions.)

 ***
 Forewords: